 (e) if applicable, the last day on which shareholders must make their election;

-(f) a statement pointing out any tax implications of the issue for all securities holders, both resident and non-resident;
+(f) a statement on any tax implications for both resident and non-resident shareholders;

-(g) in the case of a scrip dividend, a statement should appear, in bold and upper case, on the front page, drawing shareholders’ attention to the type of election to be made (i.e. whether shareholders will receive either cash or scrip if they fail to make the election);
+(g) if a scrip dividend, a statement in bold and upper case, on the front page, drawing shareholders’ attention to the entitlement to be received if no election is made, being shares or cash;

-(h) the amount to be capitalised from the share premium or reserves of the applicant in order to be able to issue the capitalisation securities as fully paid up;
+(h) the amount to be capitalised from the share premium or reserves of the issuer in order to be able to issue the capitalisation securities as fully paid up;

-(i) the ratio in which the capitalisation securities will be issued and allotted to shareholders of the applicant;
+(i) the ratio in which the capitalisation securities will be issued and allotted to shareholders of the issuer;

-(j) the important events and dates, contained in the relevant corporate action timetable, applicable to the issue;
+(j) the relevant corporate action timetable;

-(k) whether or not the rights (if any) are renounceable;

-(l) in the case of a capitalisation issue disclosure whether the issue is distributed from capital or income reserves (if applicable); and
+[applicable to rights offers] (l) if a capitalisation issue disclosure whether the issue is distributed from capital or income reserves (if applicable); and

-(m) in the case of a dividend (including in specie dividend), as defined in the Income Tax Act, disclosure complying with paragraphs 11.17(a)(i) to (ix) and also indicate whether the distribution is made from capital or income reserves (if applicable).
+(m) if a dividend (including in specie dividend), as defined in the Income Tax Act, disclosure of the details in the required announcement above .

+Submission to the JSE

-16.17 The following information is required:
+16.17 The following must be submitted to the JSE:

 (a) the circular;

-(b) the application for listing complying with Schedule 2 Form A2;

-(c) the form of election, which must contain at least:

-(i) a statement that the election may be made in respect of all or part of the shares held, or deemed to be held, at the close of business on the record date; and

-(ii) the ratio of application;

-(d) confirmation of any exchange control (refer to paragraph 16.26) approvals required;

-(e) the appropriate listing fee as published and available on the JSE website, www.jse.co.za, per Section 17;
+(b) the application for listing available on the JSE Forms Portal, which must be received by the finalisation date;

+[moved to contents of circular] [refer to contents of circular below]exchange control approval, if applicable;

+[Fees covered under the new Section 5 Continuing Obligations]

-(f) in the event that the default position or election is cash, a resolution by the board of directors that the company and its subsidiary/ies have passed the solvency and liquidity test and that, since the test was performed, there have been no material changes to the financial position of the group; and
+(d) if a script dividend, a resolution by the board that the issuers has passed the solvency and liquidity test in terms of the Act and that, since the test was performed, there have been no material changes to the financial position of the issuers or its group; and

-(g) board resolution: authorising the capitalisation issue In respect of capitalisation issues and scrip dividends no documents are required to be submitted to the JSE nor is JSE approval required.
-These items will be dealt with through the sponsor pursuant to paragraph 16.5(c).
+(e) the board resolution authorising the capitalisation issue or scrip dividend.

+[moved to specific requirements below]